Chair’s Introduction

 Internally developed intangible assets (Group and Company)

-The Group and the Company capitalise development costs when the conditions for capitalisation, as outlined in the principal accounting policies, have been met.
+The Group and the Company capitalise development costs when the conditions for capitalisation, as specified in the principal accounting policies within Note 1 to the financial statements, have been met.
 Consequently, the Directors are required to continually assess the commercial potential of each product in development and its useful life following launch.
-There is judgement involved in determining whether or not
+There is judgement involved in determining whether or not costs being capitalised meet the definition of intangible assets under IAS 38 Intangible assets.
+In addition, there may be judgement involved in the assessment of whether or not the intangible assets will generate future economic benefit sufficient to recover the carrying value of the intangible asset.

 The Committee reviews this area as there is judgement involved in the Directors’ assessment.